Va County Codes:

 Must file permit - allowed 4 hives on 1/4 acre

-The keeping of honeybees in four (4) beehives or less shall be allowed as an accessory use on any lot.
-On any lot of 10,000 square feet in size or larger, more than four (4) beehives may be kept, provided there is an additional lot area of 2500 square feet for each hive.
-In all instances, there shall be one (1) adequate and accessible water source provided on site and located within fifty (50) feet of the beehive(s).
-In addition, if the landing platform of a hive faces and is within ten (10) feet of any lot line, there shall be a flight path barrier, consisting of a fence, structure or plantings not less than six (6) feet in height, located in front of the hive.
+The keeping of honeybees in four beehives or less is allowed as an accessory use on any lot.
+On any lot of 10,000 square feet in size or larger, more than four beehives may be kept, provided there is an additional lot area of 2,500 square feet for each hive.
+In all instances, there must be one adequate and accessible water source provided on-site and located within 50 feet of the beehive(s).
+In addition, if the main entrance of the hive faces and is within ten feet of any lot line, there must be a flight path barrier, consisting of a fence, structure, or plantings not less than six feet in height, located in front of the hive.
 The beekeeper is not required to reside on the property.
 These limitations do not relate to solitary bees or their structures, which are regulated as freestanding accessory structures.

 Loudoun County, Local Municipalities, Home Owners Associations (HOA)